cylaris/awesomekql/README.md

-# Cylaris AwesomeKQL :fa-github:
+# Cylaris AwesomeKQL

 Cylaris AWESOMEKQL is an **awesome** repository of detection R&D created exclusively by the Cylaris Threat Research Group (TRG) :fa-user-secret:

 This repo is for:
-- SOC Analysts (Threat Hunting) :fa-binoculars:
+- SOC Analysts (Threat Hunting)
-- SOC Engineers (Detection Packs) :fa-wrench:
+- SOC Engineers (Detection Packs)
-- Researchers :fa-mortar-board:
+- Researchers
-- Linux Nerds :fa-linux:
+- Linux Nerds

 ### Content